History

 ASAP Proves Itself One Day At A Time…

 In the beginning, ASAP volunteers worked only on Saturdays.
 They were allowed to exercise the dogs, groom the cats, and assist the public in selecting animals for adoption, but the officer on kennel duty for the day was responsible for all cage cleaning.
-In addition to limited responsibilities, ASAP had absolutely no say as to which cats were to be saved and which were to be killed – but by the fall of 1990, ASAP had taken full responsibility for the daily cleaning, feeding and medicating all of the tame cats 7 days a week, 365 days a year.
+In addition to limited responsibilities, ASAP had absolutely no say as to which cats were to be saved and which were to be euthanized- but by the fall of 1990, ASAP had taken full responsibility for the daily cleaning, feeding and medicating all of the tame cats 7 days a week, 365 days a year.
 The existing shelter space was reorganized to provide an area for isolating sick cats from healthy ones, a big leap forward.
-As ASAP became more an integral part of caring for the cat population at the Shelter, ASAP’s ability to advocate against killing increased—not just for healthy animals, but for sick and injured ones as well.
+As ASAP became more an integral part of caring for the cat population at the Shelter, ASAP’s ability to advocate against euthanasia increased—not just for healthy animals, but for sick and injured ones as well.

-Becoming A “No-Kill” Shelter…
+Becoming A “High Save” Shelter…

 Eventually, ASAP reached an agreement with the County: cats that could tolerate it could be housed as long as one month in the hopes of being adopted.
 Initially, a month seemed like a long time compared to the previous two week cut-off period, but so many wonderful cats needed longer to recover and find their forever home.
 ASAP asked for exceptions on an almost daily basis and crept toward a policy of keeping the cats as long as it took to find them a suitable placement.
 Because of dedicated lobbying, backed up by hard work, during 1990, the final euthanizations of healthy, adoptable cats occurred at the Santa Barbara Animal Shelter in 1990.
 It was official: ASAP had become the first municipal shelter in the U.S. to stop the killing of adoptable cats for the sole purpose of population control.
 In addition, by the end of 1990, ASAP’s adoption rate leapt from a mere 10% to 100% of adoptable cats.